lilaq-project/lilaq-project.github.io/docs/tutorials/03-axis.md

 )
 ```

-Following the [styling and preset tutorial](styling-and-presets), we can wrap this up in a reusable preset.
+Following the [styling and theme tutorial](styling-and-themes), we can wrap this up in a reusable theme.
 This is demonstrated in the [schoolbook style example](/docs/examples/schoolbook-style).